Centauri2442/vintask/README.md

 `SwitchToMainThread` is the counterpart to `SwitchToThreadPool`.
 Unlike `Yield`, it completes synchronously and costs no tick when you're already on a game thread, so it's safe to call defensively.
 The timing argument only decides the re-entry queue used when a switch is actually needed, and is not a guarantee of resuming at that exact stage.
 Use `Yield(timing)` when you need a specific render stage.

 Rules of thumb when using workers:
 - Snapshot game state before the hop, apply results after hopping back.
-World data is not safe to read from worker threads (Chunks can unload under you).
 - In single-player, be explicit after a pool hop.
 A bare `UniTask.SwitchToMainThread()` from a worker thread can't know which side you came from and prefers the client.
 Pass the side explicitly (`UniTask.SwitchToMainThread(ServerLoopTiming.OnServerTick)`) when it matters, or use `UniTask.Run`, which captures and restores your loop automatically.
 - For streaming progress out of a long job, use `Channel.CreateSingleConsumerUnbounded<T>()`.
 Write from the worker, then `await foreach` on the main thread.